INDEPENDENT RETAIL EUROPE (1)

 - deciding the dissolution of the association.

-a) Full members of Independent Retail Europe must be represented on the Board in a manner which seeks to take account of the diversity of their structures and sectors of business activities.
+- Full members of Independent Retail Europe must be represented in the Board in a manner which seeks to take account of the diversity of their structures and sectors of business activities.

-f) The Board shall meet at least twice per year.
+- The Board shall meet at least twice a year.
 It shall be convened on the initiative of the President or at the request of at least one-third of the members of the Board.
 The invitation and the agenda must be sent by the Secretariat to the members at least three weeks before the meeting.

-g) The Board has all the powers necessary to manage and administer the association, with the exception of those reserved for the General Assembly.
-The Board can only decide validity on points which appear on the agenda.
+- The Board has all the powers necessary to manage and administer the association, with the exception of those reserved for the General Assembly.
+The Board is only competent to decide on points which appear on the agenda.